Perfect bidder collusion through bribe and request: Proof of Lemma

-\end{lemma} \begin{proof} Observe that bidder 2 never accepts $r$ if her type $v_2\le b+r$ and never accepts $b$ otherwise.
-That is, for any type $v_2\le b+r$, her best response is either to accept $b$ or reject the proposal (thus compete with bidder 1 in the auction).
+\begin{proof} Observe that bidder 2 never accepts $r$ if her type $v_2\le b+r$ and never accepts $b$ otherwise.
+That is, for any type $v_2\le b+r$, her best response is either to accept $b$ or reject the proposal ( and thus compete with bidder 1 in the auction).
 Similarly, for any type $v_2>b+r$, her best response is either to accept $r$ or reject the proposal.

-As shown in ES, when bidder 2's decision making problem is to determine whether to accept or reject a bribe $b$ (and thus compete non-cooperatively with bidder 1 in the auction), the decision rule requires that for any type $v_2$ and $v_2^b$, if type $v_2^b$ accepts $b$, then any type $v_2<v_2^b$ accepts $b$.
+As shown in ES, when bidder 2's decision-making problem is to determine whether to accept or reject a bribe $b$ (and thus compete non-cooperatively with bidder 1 in the auction), the decision rule requires that for any type $v_2$ and $v_2^b$, if type $v_2^b$ accepts $b$, then any type $v_2<v_2^b$ accepts $b$.

-We show below that when bidder 2's decision making problem is to determine whether to accept or reject a request $r$ (and thus compete non-cooperatively with bidder 1 in the auction), the decision rule requires that for any type $v_2$ and $ v_2'$, if type $v_2'$ accepts $r$, then any type $v_2>v_2'$ accepts $r$.
+We show below that when bidder 2's decision-making problem is to determine whether to accept or reject a request $r$ (and thus compete non-cooperatively with bidder 1 in the auction), the decision rule requires that for any type $v_2$ and $ v_2'$, if type $v_2'$ accepts $r$, then any type $v_2>v_2'$ accepts $r$.

 First we suppose $b+r<\bar v_2$.
 Let the set of types of bidder 1 sending proposal $(b,r)$ be $Q_{b,r}$.
 Suppose $v_2,v_2'\ge b+r$ and $v_2>v_2'$.
 For bidder 2 with type $v_2$, the difference between the expected payoffs from accepting $r$ and rejecting the proposal is $\Delta _{v_2} \equiv v_2-r-E[(v_2-v_1) \mathbf{1}_{v_1<v_2}|v_1\in Q_{b,r}]$, where $ \mathbf{1}_{X}$ is the indicator function for event $X$.
 Thus,